10-3-pursuit/10-3-resources/README.md

 ### Resources

+1. [Data Structures](data-structures.md) - Videos around Data Structure Concepts such as Recursion, Bubble Sort etc.

 1. [Module Calendars](module-calendars.md) - Contains class videos and links to the Github Repos for that class

 1. [Coding Style Guides](style-guides.md) - many jobs have guides that you must follow for both code and design

 1. [Cheatsheets](cheatsheets.md) - cheatsheet pdfs for various commands e.g. command line, VSCode, Git

 1. [Tools](tools.md) - developer tools for you to experiment with and leverage

 1. [Podcasts](podcasts.md) - stay up to date in tech with the latest tech podcasts

 1. [Newsletters](newsletters.md) - stay up to date in tech by reading the current

 1. [External Resources](external-resources.md) - curated resources the you posted in the 10.3 Slack Channel

 ### Deployment